 Homemade soup is one of my favorite things to make during the Fall and Winter months.
 It’s warm and comforting and once you learn the basics, the flavor possibilities are endless.
-When thinking about soups, there are usually three different types of soups: Creamy Thickened Soups, Thin Broth Soups and Pureed Soups.
+When thinking about soups, there are usually three different types of homemade soups: Creamy Thickened Soups, Thin Broth Soups, and Pureed Soups.
 I’ll give you one guess what category this Creamy Tortellini Soup with Italian Sausage falls into.
 You got it, Creamy Thickened Soups!

 Creamy Thickened Soups

 Creamy Thickened Soups are usually thickened by a roux and finished off with cream or milk to make it well, creamy.
 What’s a roux, you say?
 A roux is made up of equal parts of flour and fat that is then cooked together to both thicken and flavor a sauce or soup.
 A basic roux is the start to many good sauces and soup, and can even add extra flavor depending on how long it’s cooked.
 A white or blonde roux is the most common for thickening soups or chowders.
 A dark or brown roux has less thickening power, but more flavor because it is cooked longer.
 These are mostly used in Creole or Cajun cooking.
 Think Jambalaya.
 Once you have your roux cooked and your liquid added, then you can add in your main components, whether it be meat, pasta, vegetables, etc.